-As a student, art lessons were always one of my favourite subjects in class.
+As a student, art lessons were always one of my favorite subjects in class.
 Little did I know that as a teacher a lot goes into the preparation and organization of a well-run art lesson.
 It can sometimes go south very fast!
 The moment paint is spilled or two students think that wet paint brushes make for an excellent sword-fight, can be enough to put you off doing an art lesson again.

 There is no such thing as a neatly organized art lesson, half the fun is to get messy!
 But perhaps there are a few things that could help make life a little easier during lesson time.